reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 ### Hook names always start with `use` {/*hook-names-always-start-with-use*/}

-React applications are built from components.
+React applications are built from Components.
 Components are built from Hooks, whether built-in or custom.
 You'll likely often use custom Hooks created by others, but occasionally you might write one yourself!

 You must follow these naming conventions:

 1. **React Component names must start with a capital letter,** like `StatusBar` and `SaveButton`.
 React Components also need to return something that React knows how to display, like a piece of JSX.
 2. **Hook names must start with `use` followed by a capital letter,** like [`useState`](/reference/react/useState) (built-in) or `useOnlineStatus` (custom, like earlier on the page).
 Hooks may return arbitrary values.

 This convention guarantees that you can always look at a Component and know where its state, Effects, and other React features might "hide".
-For example, if you see a `getColor()` function call inside your component, you can be sure that it can't possibly contain React state inside because its name doesn't start with `use`.
+For example, if you see a `getColor()` function call inside your Component, you can be sure that it can't possibly contain React state inside because its name doesn't start with `use`.
 However, a function call like `useOnlineStatus()` will most likely contain calls to other Hooks inside!

 <Note>